umputun/cronn/README.md

 - Supports wide range of date templates
 - Optional email notification on failed or/and passed jobs
 - Optional jitter adding a random delay prior to execution of a job
-- Automatic restart of jobs in cronn (or container) failed unexpectedly
+- Automatic resume (restart) of jobs in cronn service or container failed unexpectedly
 - Reload crontab file on changes
 - Optional repeater for failed jobs
 - Optional de-duplication preventing the same jobs to run in parallel